rancher/rio/README.md

 NAME               IMAGE     CREATED          STATE      SCALE     ENDPOINT                                         WEIGHT                               DETAIL default/build:v0             29 seconds ago   inactive   1         https://build-v0-default.iazlia.on-rio.io:9443   =============================> 100

-# Image is ready.
-Noted that we deploy the default docker registry into the cluster.
+# The image is ready.
+Note that we deploy from the default docker registry into the cluster.
 # The image name has the format of ${registry-domain}/${namespace}/${name}:${commit}
 $ rio revision
 NAME               IMAGE                                                                                         CREATED              STATE     SCALE     ENDPOINT                                         WEIGHT                               DETAIL